nodejs/node/doc/api/util.md

     of an object and Set and Map entries will be sorted in the returned string.
     If set to `true` the [default sort][] is going to be used.
 If set to a function, it is used as a [compare function][].
+  * `getters` {boolean|string} If set to `true`, getters are going to be inspected as well.
+If set to `'get'` only getters without setter are going to be inspected.
+If set to `'set'` only getters having a corresponding setter are going to be inspected.
+This might cause side effects depending on the getter function. **Default:** `false`.
 * Returns: {string} The representation of passed object

 The `util.inspect()` method returns a string representation of `object` that is